-One of the most unsung heroes of the war and the stuff of which legends are made of was the six and a half foot tall Peter Francisco known both as the “Virginia Giant” and the “Giant of the Revolution,” These words, attributed to George Washington, can be found on his monument is a square in downtown New Bedford, Massachusetts erected in his memory, “Without him we would have lost two crucial battles, perhaps the War, and with it our freedom.
+One of the most unsung heroes of the war and the stuff of which legends are made of was the six-and-a-half-foot-tall Peter Francisco, known both as the “Virginia Giant” and the “Giant of the Revolution,” These words, attributed to George Washington, can be found on his monument is a square in downtown New Bedford, Massachusetts erected in his memory, “Without him we would have lost two crucial battles, perhaps the War, and with it our freedom.
 He was truly a One-Man Army.”
-Alas there is little documentary evidence to support much of what Francisco related about his wartime experiences.
-Even without this documentation he remains a compelling figure in American history and the fact that he was honored with a commemorative postage stamp, had several monuments erected in his honor, and dates set aside in four states in his memory gives merit to some of his exploits.
+Alas, little documentary evidence supports much of what Francisco related about his wartime experiences, including the quote attributed to Washington.
+Even without this documentation, he remains a compelling figure in American history, and the fact that he was honored with a commemorative postage stamp, had several monuments erected in his honor, and dates set aside in four states in his memory gives merit to some of his exploits.

-Francisco agreed that on his homebound journey he would keep tabs on the troop movements of the infamous Banastre Tarleton who was wreaking havoc on American forces in Virginia with his special cavalry unit.
-According to his own testimony he managed to escape the clutches of Tarleton and his men not only defeating them but getting away on one of their horses.
-The story goes that during the attempt by Tarleton’s men to capture the “Virginia Giant” where they had him pinned down in a tavern he claimed to have killed or mortally wounded at least three of eleven of Tarleton’s men.
-During the standoff he came out of the tavern to face nine captors.
-Adding insult to injury they ordered him to hand over the buckles of his shoes which were made of silver.
-If they wanted them Francisco said they would have to take them themselves.
-As they began to steal his buckles Francisco subdued one soldier grabbing his sword and striking him on the head.
+Francisco agreed that on his homebound journey, he would keep tabs on the troop movements of the infamous Banastre Tarleton who was wreaking havoc on American forces in Virginia with his special cavalry unit.
+According to his own testimony he managed to escape the clutches of Tarleton and his men not only by defeating them but getting away on one of their horses.
+The story goes that during the attempt by Tarleton’s men to capture the “Virginia Giant,” where they had him pinned down in a tavern, he claimed to have killed or mortally wounded at least three of eleven of Tarleton’s men.
+During the standoff, he came out of the tavern to face nine captors.
+Adding insult to injury, they ordered him to hand over the buckles of his shoes, which were made of silver.
+If they wanted them, Francisco said they would have to take them themselves.
+As they began to steal his buckles, Francisco subdued one soldier grabbing, his sword and striking him on the head.
 A fierce brawl broke out.
-In the fracas Francisco nearly severed off the hand of the soldier whose sword he had managed to secure.
-Pistol shots were discharged at the hulking American one bullet glancing off his side.
-Another Redcoat took aim at him with his musket only to have it misfire.
-In that instant the Virginia Giant seized the musket from the soldier who shot at him, clutched his opponent throwing him off his horse, and made good his getaway.
-Later that year after his recovery he was able to join Washington’s Army near Yorktown, Virginia and witnessed Cornwallis’ surrender in October 1781.
+In the fracas, Francisco nearly severed off the hand of the soldier whose sword he had managed to secure.
+Pistol shots were discharged at the hulking American, one bullet glancing off his side.
+Another Redcoat aimed at him with his musket only to have it misfire.
+In that instant, the "Virginia Giant," seized the musket from the soldier who shot at him, clutched his opponent, throwing him off his horse, and made good his getaway.
+Later that year, after his recovery, he was able to join Washington’s Army near Yorktown, Virginia, and witnessed Cornwallis’ surrender in October 1781.